students studying

 • AB540 is the California legislation that allows undocumented students to attend a community college, state university, or University of California and pay resident (in state) tuition.

 • To apply for AB540, Cabrillo Students must apply through Webadvisor.
 You can find the AB540 application under eforms.
-Go to "Form", then select "AR-California Nonresident Tuition Exemption".
+Go to "Forms", then select "AR-California Nonresident Tuition Exemption".
 To log on to your Webadvisor, you can click here.

 • Have attended California public education K-12 for 3 or more academic years.